Library of Virginia

 The Library of Virginia in Richmond, Virginia, is the library agency of the Commonwealth of Virginia.
 It serves as the archival agency and the reference library for Virginia's seat of government.
-The Library is located at 800 East Broad Street, two blocks from the Virginia State Capitol building.
+The library is located at 800 East Broad Street, two blocks from the Virginia State Capitol building.
 It was formerly known as the Virginia State Library and as the Virginia State Library and Archives.

 Formally founded by the Virginia General Assembly in 1823, the Library of Virginia organizes, cares for, and manages the state's collection of books and official records, many of which date back to the early colonial period.
 It houses what is believed to be the most comprehensive collection of materials on Virginia history, government and people available anywhere.
-As of 2024, the Library’s collections contained more than 134 million items in total.
-This includes more than 121 million state, local, and federal government records; more than 9 million personal papers; more than 1.5 million items in the General Book Collection; 809,986 microforms; 578,589 items in the Visual Studies Collection; 54,892 maps; 53,024 rare books; 4,906 items in the DVD/VHS/audio collection; and 573 items in the State Art Collection.

-History of the institution
+History

 Although the Library of Virginia was officially established January 23, 1823, its history goes back to the collection of materials acquired for official use by the colonial Council and subsequent colonial and state authorities.
-The first permanent home of the Library was a small room on the top floor of the State Capitol.
+The first permanent home of the library was a small room on the top floor of the State Capitol.
 The state's books and records eventually outgrew this space, and overflow books and documents were then stored in several rented locations across Richmond.

 In an 1851 survey by the Smithsonian, the library was listed as having 14,000 volumes.

 In 1892, the General Assembly provided for a new Virginia State Library on Capitol Square in what is today known as the Oliver Hill Building.
-Over the ensuing forty years, the Library again outgrew that building, and in 1940 it moved to its third location at the edge of Capitol Square between 11th and Governor Streets (today the Patrick Henry Executive Office Building).
+Over the ensuing forty years, the library again outgrew that building, and in 1940 it moved to its third location at the edge of Capitol Square between 11th and Governor Streets (today the Patrick Henry Executive Office Building).
 It shared this space with the State Law Library, the Virginia Supreme Court of Appeals, the Virginia Department of Law, and the Office of the Attorney General.

-The Library moved to its current location at 800 East Broad Street in 1997.
+The library moved to its current location at 800 East Broad Street in 1997.
 The old library buildings were listed on the National Register of Historic Places in 2008 and 2005, respectively.
+In addition to the main library building, the library manages the State Records Center in Henrico County where inactive, non-permanent records of state agencies and local governments are housed.